Like a breath of fresh air, this muted shade of blue has a celestial quality that is immediately uplifting, refreshing, and relaxing.

 Pale Blue + Baby Pink

 Pale blue and baby pink make a sweet and whimsical color scheme.
 Though muted in its tone, pastel decor can have a powerful impact on a space.
 The low-saturated hues evoke the freshness of spring and add an instantly fanciful and playful feel.
-Often thought of as opposites, pink and blue are also surprisingly complimentary.
+Often thought of as opposites, pink and blue are also surprisingly complementary.
 Pick a pink with a cool undertone for a seamless color pairing.
 For a modern look, play around with clean geometric shapes and pack an unexpected punch with a darker or more vibrant accent.
 A pop of yellow makes an effective addition, forming a neat triadic scheme.

 Pale Blue + Gray